TomPace101/nanopore_diffusion/new_notes.md

 But cleanup won't remove this directory if that's the case.
 Maybe requests need to be aware of their own temporary files as well?

+_ISSUE_ It's been a while since we built documentation with sphinx.
+We probably want to start from scratch on that for the refactoring.

 # Refactoring

 - DONE Top handler: a new module that serves to dispatch requests to the handlers defined in other modules